SalviaSage/Translingual-Phonetic-Alphabet/Translingual Phonetic Alphabet (TPA) Typer/documents/Independent Explanations on Articulatory Phonetics.md

 - [﻿](§15.7)**Use of other mainstream orthography:** The TPA does not throw out the general orthography and other writing guidelines that writing systems use.
 For example, although we don't have capitalisation because TPA is entirely small case letters, we can still use things like question marks, commas, and punctuation marks.
 They don't affect the phonetic alphabet, and in fact, the TPA has these markers for mark grammatical and semantic phenomena as they are found in languages.
 For example, although in typical orthography, you may have commas to separate phrases and periods to separate sentences, you do not have separators for morphemes or vowel hiatus, which would be of use to us here.

 - [﻿](§15.8)**The coining of new phonetic letters for affricates:** Although this wasn't originally planned, I saw that the IPA did not have specific letters for affricates.
 I thought there should be affricate letters.
-I adored the letters “ ﻿esh﻿ ” { ﻿ʃ﻿ } and “ ﻿ezh﻿ ” { ﻿ʒ﻿ } from the IPA, and I knew that these letters were so beneficial and necessary, but it was sad to see that their affricate counterparts, which are also popular sounds in world languages, were not there.
+I adored the letters “ ﻿esh﻿ ” [ ﻿ʃ﻿ ] and “ ﻿ezh﻿ ” [ ﻿ʒ﻿ ] from the IPA, and I knew that these letters were so beneficial and necessary, but it was sad to see that their affricate counterparts, which are also popular sounds in world languages, were not there.
 So I went ahead and found two appropriate letters from Unicode that I called “ ﻿*etch*﻿ ” { ﻿ɕ﻿ } and “ ﻿*edg*﻿ ” { ﻿ʓ﻿ }.
 They are the ‘ ﻿c﻿ ’ and the ‘ ﻿ʒ﻿ ’ letters with a curl at the bottom.
 I also found “ ﻿*ets*﻿ ” { ﻿ꞩ﻿ } and “ ﻿*edz*﻿ ” { ﻿ƶ﻿ }.
 They are the ‘ ﻿s﻿ ’ and the ‘ ﻿z﻿ ’ letters with a stroke going through them, which show the affricate versions of those fricative sounds in the TPA.
 As well as { ﻿ȼ﻿ } for palatal affricate, which is the letter ‘ ﻿c﻿ ’ with a stroke.
 Keeping up with the curled and stroked letters, the velar affricate { ﻿ꝁ﻿ } and the uvular affricate { ﻿ꝗ﻿ }, as well as { ﻿ꝟ﻿ } for the voiced labiodental affricate, and a “ ﻿p with stroke through descender﻿ ” { ﻿ꝑ﻿ } for the bilabial affricate, although they are rarer sounds.

 - [﻿](§15.9)**Stress markers:** The IPA Marks stress outside of letters by using marks such as [ ﻿ˈ﻿ ] and [ ﻿ˌ﻿ ], but there is a problem here.
 They will unnecessarily add to the character count as well as make the text look less legible.
 It can also be confusing as to where these characters would be placed, but we know that the central part of a syllable, the nucleus of the syllable, is the area that would be stressed.
 This is typically a vowel.
 So I made the design decision to simply draw a bar under a letter to mark stress as { ﻿a̱﻿ }.
 That aside, I do like the syllabification and stress markers used by the IPA in general.

 - [﻿](§15.10)**The use of superscripts and small caps letters:** In the IPA, the superscript letters are used to mark secondary articulations.
-That original practice from the IPA of using the superscript letters is not present in the TPA.
-Some small capital letters represent different letters in the TPA. for example, ‘ ﻿d﻿ ’ and ‘ ﻿ᴅ﻿ ’, ‘ ﻿t﻿ ’ and ‘ ﻿ᴛ﻿ ’, ‘ ﻿b﻿ ’ and ‘ ﻿ʙ﻿ ’ and so on.
+The same practice can be done in the TPA.
+Some small capital letters represent different letters in the TPA.
+For example; ‘ ﻿d﻿ ’ and ‘ ﻿ᴅ﻿ ’, ‘ ﻿t﻿ ’ and ‘ ﻿ᴛ﻿ ’, ‘ ﻿b﻿ ’ and ‘ ﻿ʙ﻿ ’, and so on.

 - [﻿](§15.11)**The prohibition of characters:** Whatever isn't phonetically or mechanically possible shouldn't be used.
 For example, the ejective diacritic should not be used with any voiced character such as { ﻿d↑﻿ }.
 Since the { ﻿d﻿ } is voiced and all ejectives are voiceless, this is a logical error, and such logical errors should be avoided.
 Also, for example, using the nasalisation diacritic with letters such as { ﻿m̃﻿ ] and { ﻿ñ﻿ } since they are already nasal characters.
 It makes no sense to use the labial rounding character on something that is already rounded, such as { ﻿ů﻿ }.
 It is also a logical error to tie together voiced and voiceless letters such as { ﻿d͡p﻿ }; they cannot be voiceless and voiced at the same time.